All Episodes

 This is where you belong.

-And I want to throw back something you said about the NF when NFL players remember a couple years ago when you the whole thing.
+And I want to throw back something you said about when NFL players, remember a couple years ago when the whole NFL players get into the end zone doing their little dance and their little antics.

 Yes.